Peace to the Gods and Goddesses of the foundation;

-A few things can be learned from this verse.
+A few things can be learned from this Scripture.
 Firstly, when it says God formed man the word used for man is Adam.
 Adam basically translated as man, or even deeper, it was a masculine and feminine plural word.
-So Adam basically translated as humans.
+Adam basically translated as humans.

 Adam actually in fact goes deeper still.
-The word Adam comes from the root admah which means soil, ground and earth and is actually the word used in this very verse for the ground from whence God got the dust.
+The word Adam comes from the root admah which means soil, ground, and earth and is actually the word used in this verse for the ground from whence God got the dust.

-It also comes from the root dam, which translates as the word blood, thus becoming the place whence we get the concept of flesh and blood.
+It also comes from the root dam, which translates as the word blood, thus becoming the place where the concept of flesh and blood comes from.
 Consequently, Adam, or humanity, was always both male and female (masculine and feminine) and was a mixture of soil and blood.

-Going deeper still, the word used in this verse for dust is the word aphar, which actually translates as mud, clay or ashes.
-In fact, this part of the creation story comes from ancient African traditions rooting all the way back to ancient Egypt.
+Going deeper still, the word used in this verse for dust is the word aphar, which actually translates as mud, clay, or ashes.
+Where this part of the creation story comes from is ancient African traditions rooting all the way back to ancient Egypt.

-In Africa the tradition that humanity was created by God from mud or clay is as common as tribal storytelling itself.
+In Africa the tradition that humanity was created by God from mud or clay is as common as tribal storytelling.
 It is one of the most ancient stories and it only makes sense in Africa.
 There is no white mud.

 In Egypt it was based on the god Khnum, who formed the body and the soul of humanity on his potter’s wheel from clay and wind.
 Moses obviously knew this story having learned it in Egypt when he was growing up.

-(The word for nostrils in Hebrew is aph, which can also mean face or more importantly forehead.
-This is interesting as the word translated as breath of life when it is used in conjunction with the word nostrils is neshamah, which actually means intellect or divine inspiration – as opposed to the word ruakh, which translates from Hebrew as wind, breath or spirit).
+(The word for nostril in Hebrew is aph, which can also mean face or more importantly forehead.
+This is interesting as the word translated as breath of life when it is used in conjunction with the word nostrils is neshamah, which actually means intellect or divine inspiration – as opposed to the word ruakh, which translates from the Hebrew as wind, breath, or spirit).

-Effectively, what God gave Adam on the day he was created was a symbol on the forehead.
+Effectively, what God gave Adam on the day he created him was something on the forehead.
 But why the forehead?
-Firstly, when Revelations 14: 4 speaks of the seal of the hundred and forty four thousand it says that the Father’s name was written on their foreheads.
+Firstly, when Revelations 14: 4 speaks of the seal of the hundred and forty four thousand it says that the Father’s name is written on their foreheads.

-Basically, it is the Father’s signature on their foreheads: and God’s signature has historically been a demonstration of his power.
+Basically, it is the Father’s signature: and God’s signature has historically been a demonstration of power.
 So, the question could be asked again: what is the significance of the forehead?